Windows Store Policies

-You must provide in-app purchase information about the types of in-app purchases offered and the range of prices.
+- You must provide in-app purchase information about the types of in-app purchases offered and the range of prices.
 You may not mislead customers about the nature of your in-app promotions and offerings.
 In addition, your app must make it clear to users that they are initiating a purchase option in the app.

 Your app must respect system settings for notifications and remain functional when they are disabled.
 This includes the presentation of ads and notifications to the customer, which must also be consistent with the customer’s preferences, whether the notifications are provided by the Microsoft Push Notification Service (MPNS), Windows Push Notification Service (WNS) or any other service.
 If the customer disables notifications, either on an app-specific or system-wide basis, your app must remain functional.